dhmcgrathnl/uahackathon/README.md

 1. Select `Fact skill` template.
 1. On the left menu, select `endpoint`.
 1. Add the ARN from the lambda in the default region box and hit `Save Endpoints` in the top left.

+### Calling Blynk from the Lambda

+Modify the fact skill in the Amazon Developer portal and in the AWS lambda to call the Blynk API.

+### Testing the Skill in the Browser

+### Deploying the Skill to the Device